chachia-wacef/Streaming-data-with-Kafka-Spark/README.md

 # Streaming-data-with-Kafka-Spark

-# kafka-spark-streaming-integration

------ Useful Commands to execute the project on windows
+++Useful Commands to execute the project on windows

 STEP 1: START THE KAFKA ENVIRONMENT
 # Start the ZooKeeper service